Share this page:

 As the tallest flowering plant in the world, E. regnans grow up to 100m.
 E. delegatensis and E. obliqua do not reach these heights, reaching about 70m with the tallest trees achieving 90m.

-The leaves are asymmetrical and rounder in shape in their juvenile forms.
+The species produce buds in clusters of seven or more, with white cream flowers.
+The flowers are hermaphroditic.The leaves are asymmetrical and rounder in shape in their juvenile forms.
 E. regnans has green, asymmetrical lance-shaped leaves.
 E. obliqua has asymmetrical glossy green, leathery lance-shaped leaves while E. delegatensis has dull blue-green asymmetrical sickle-shaped leaves.

 The bark of each of these species is characteristically ‘stringy’.
 E. obliqua’s bark is rough and persistent to the small branches.
 E. regnans’ rough bark sheds in long ribbons and is often seen hanging from the branches.
 E. delegatensis has reddish-brown to grey bark with longitudinal furrows on the lower trunk.